Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 For Cold, Freezing States (North/Midwest): The biggest enemy here is the freeze-thaw cycle.
 When snow from your car melts, the water seeps into the concrete.
 As temperatures drop, this water freezes and expands, putting immense pressure on the bond.
 According to concrete experts at university extensions, this jacking effect is a primary cause of concrete damage.
 Rigid epoxy can't handle this movement and will flake or pop off.
 Our flexible polyaspartic expands and contracts with the concrete, maintaining a tight bond.

-For Humid States (Southeast/Coastal): High humidity can be a nightmare for epoxy installation, as it traps moisture and causes bubbles and blisters that lead to early failure.
+For Humid States (Southeast/Coastal): High humidity can be a nightmare for epoxy installation, as it traps moisture, leading to bubbles and blisters that cause early failure.
 Our polyaspartic systems are designed to be installed in a broader range of humidity and temperature conditions, ensuring a perfect bond every time.

 Regardless of your location, our polyaspartic system is designed to withstand your local climate.
 Epoxy is not.